AI4Bharat/Input-Tools-By-AI4bharat/README.md

 ## Features

-- Real-time transliteration suggestions for Indian languages.
+- **Real-time Transliteration Suggestions:** Receive suggestions as you type in Indian languages.
-- Supports contenteditable, input:text, and textarea elements.
+- **Element Support:** Works with contenteditable, input:text, and textarea elements.
-- Draggable suggestion box for improved user interaction.
+- **Draggable Suggestion Box:** Improved user interaction with a draggable suggestion box.
-- Multilingual support for a diverse range of Indian languages.
+- **Multilingual Support:** Covers a diverse range of Indian languages.

 ## Installation